Financial Contagion in a Generalized Stochastic Block Model: Introduction

-In direct comparison to our model, the paper \cite{Detering2015a} derives analogue results for the special case with one type of institutions only and equally sized exposures.
-Here, however, the analysis is much more intricate: the edge weights cannot be separated from the network skeleton anymore and become an integral part of the graph.
-As such they have to be incorporated in the analysis.
-Moreover, the vertex types require a multi-dimensional consideration.

 From a regulator's viewpoint, more than merely describing the contagion process for certain shock events, it is important to understand whether today's financial system is able to absorb possible future shocks.
 A common approach to this question in risk management is to choose certain parameters for the initial stress and quantiles of the final damage that are deemed admissible.
 Our approach for large networks, however, gives rise to a \emph{parameter-free} alternative: we call a system \emph{non-resilient} if the final fraction of defaulted institutions is lower bounded by a positive constant no matter how small the initial shock was.
-That is, any small shock will start a substantial cascade.
-Otherwise a system is called \emph{resilient} (see also~\cite{Cont2016,Detering2015a,Detering2016}).

-Building on our description of the final default fraction, a second main contribution of this paper is to derive explicit criteria to decide whether a certain system is (non-)resilient.
-In this analysis we are able to differentiate between initial shocks on different subsystems; this allows us to quantify the effect of clusters and tiers for system stability and more generally to investigate which network characteristics promote the spread of distress and how global cascades can be contained.
-Note that the parameter-free perspective only makes sense asymptotically as for a finite system size $n$ it is impossible to choose an initial default fraction less than $n^{-1}$.
-By simulations, however, we verify that our characterization is already admissible for finite systems whose empirical statistics are close to the considered asymptotic distribution.
+Building on our description of the final default fraction, a second main contribution of this paper is thus to derive explicit criteria to decide whether a certain system is (non-)resilient.
+In contrast to the previous literature (see ~\cite{Cont2016,Detering2015a,Detering2016}) where a system was classified either as resilient or non-resilient independent of the shock that is applied it turns out that in the model studied here the distribution of the initial shock becomes relevant.
+Different shocks may target different subsystems and the effect varies greatly; this allows us to quantify the effect of clusters and tiers for system stability more accurately than previous work and we can investigate which network characteristics promote the spread of distress and how global cascades can be contained.